Aravind-Nathan/hospital_appointment_system/README.md

 6. **Run The Application**

    * Click index.html
-   * Select the file,right click it and select Open in Live Server Option
+   * Select the file,right click it and select Open with Live Server Option

 7. **Stop the Server to Stop the Program**